cbitter78/What-I-am-Learning/books/decisive_how_to_make_better_choices_in_life_and_work.md

 Be on the lookout for these villains.

-- First: Narrow Framing, which is the tendency to define our choices too narrowly
+- First: Narrow Framing, which is the tendency to define our choices too narrowly.
+    Look for:
+    - Whether **or** not
+    - Sham options

+    Defend with:
+    - And not Or
+    - Multi-Track.
+Consider multipal options at the same time.
+Not linearly.
+Not too many.
+Avoid the choice paradox.
+Less than 5 is a good rule of thumb.
+    - Expand your real options
+    - State Opertunity Costs "Do you want the 1000.00 stero or the 700.00 one and 300.00 in new music?".
+Say it out loud.
+    - Vanishing Options Test.
+"Vanishing Options Test, which you can adapt to your situation: You cannot choose any of the current options you’re considering.
+What else could you do?"
+    - Take an outside perspective
 - Second: Confirmation Bias, Our normal habit in life is to develop a quick belief about a situation and then seek out information that bolsters our belief
 - Third: Short-Term Emotion, We can get caught up in the History, Feelings or how we feel at the time
 - Forth: overconfidence, When we are overconfident we tend to be wrong.